danielmarkland/movies-app/README.md

   </tbody>
 </table>

+## General / Overview

+This project is a movie search experience backed by a GraphQL API, with secure token handling and a URL-synced search flow that keeps pagination, genres, and query text aligned.
+The UI leans on Tailwind’s design tokens for light/dark parity, includes resilient poster rendering with fallbacks, and ships with lightweight unit tests around the API helpers so the core data mapping logic stays reliable.

+I considered submitting the project from a fresh repository, but opted to keep the full commit history intact.
+The transparency felt more valuable so you can see how the implementation evolved.

 ## API Feedback

 - The REST surface lacks a lightweight `/genres` endpoint, so pulling the list of genre filters via `/genres/movies` without hundreds of embedded movies wasn’t feasible.
 I leaned on GraphQL to fetch only the needed fields.